-Over the last eight years Pennsylvania has been awarded more than $12 million in Diesel Emission Reduction Act (DERA) funding, allowing a variety of fleets, including construction, ports, rail, and public buses to be replaced or retrofit with diesel emissions reduction equipment.
+Over the last eight years, Pennsylvania has been awarded more than $12 million in Diesel Emission Reduction Act (DERA) funding, allowing a variety of fleets, including construction, ports, rail, and public buses to be replaced or retrofit with diesel emissions reduction equipment.
 Many of these projects cleaned up the oldest and dirtiest diesel vehicles and equipment being used right here in Allegheny County.
-The current budget proposal would cut Diesel Emission Reduction Act funding 100%.
+The current budget proposal would cut Diesel Emission Reduction Act funding 100 percent.

 The Targeted Air Shed Grant is another EPA program at risk of being eliminated.
 This program’s main goal is to reduce air pollution in the nation’s areas with the highest levels of ozone and PM2.5 ambient air concentrations, like Allegheny County.
-Past funding, matched with U.S. Steel funding, allowed Clairton Coke Works to replace an old quench tower with a state of the art, low emissions quench tower, resulting in much less PM2.5 pollution.
+Past funding, matched with U.S. Steel funding, allowed Clairton Coke Works to replace an old quench tower with a state-of-the-art, low-emissions quench tower, resulting in much less PM2.5 air pollution.
 The current budget proposal would completely eliminate the Targeted Air Shed Grant program.

 The proposed cuts affect many more important programs.
 Radon is the second-leading cause of lung cancer in America, and Western Pennsylvania has levels of radon far above the national average.
 Funding for state radon programs in Trump’s proposal would be completely eliminated.
 Programs for lead, brownfield remediation, compliance monitoring, and civil enforcement—all cut.
 (To learn more about all of the proposed reductions, please see this article.)